 At the same time, you can’t go overboard.
 By that, I mean you can’t be so transparent that people know everything about your personal life, especially if you’re looking to show yourself as an authority.
 Truth be told, there are some people who use blogging as a diary, which is actually how it started out a couple of decades ago, and that’s fine if all you want is someone psychoanalyzing you every day.
 But if every post you write is you complaining about your boyfriend/girlfriend, your job, drinking too much, etc, people will get bored and leave; then you’ll have more to complain about.

 People love to laugh and if you can even make them smile they’ll like you.
-No one except my friend Charles Gulotta is supposed to make you laugh with every single article written, but when you can throw in a line or allude to something funny while telling your tale it helps to break the ice and helps people identify with you.
+No one is going to make you laugh with every single article written, including me, but when you can throw in a line or allude to something funny while telling your tale it helps to break the ice and helps people identify with you.

 Just because I said you shouldn’t tell everyone everything doesn’t mean you should lie to people either.
-We all know that probably 98% of the people who write “make money” blogs are lying about or misrepresenting their success.
-It’s not easy making sustainable money just by blogging; I think I know 2 people personally who make money only by blogging.
+We all know that probably 98% of the people who write “make money blogging” blogs are lying about or misrepresenting their success.
+It’s not easy making sustainable money just by blogging; I think I’ve known 2 people 3 or 4 people personally who make money only by blogging.
+Some of those making money aren’t really blogging, they’re marketing; I don’t count them.
 Everyone else does something else to help supplement their income.

 This doesn’t mean you can’t write about it, or can’t recommend products that have helped you make some money online or off.
-It does mean that if you’ve purchased an online travel business and you’re now trying to recruit me by showing me a $27,000 earnings check and yet you won’t pick up the check for lunch that I’m calling you a fraud and probably never talking to you again.
-That happened by the way; how many of you have had someone do something similar?
+It does mean that if you’ve purchased an online travel business and you’re now trying to recruit me by showing me a $27,000 earnings check, yet you won’t pick up the check for lunch, that I’m calling you a fraud and probably never talking to you again (this happened to me and I really did never talk to him again).
+How many of you have had someone do something similar?
 Did you like it?
 That’s why honesty is better than faking it.

 An allusion means you’ve come up with a fancy phrase to try to compare or talk about something in a more amusing way.
 You can write “reading that post was horrid” or you can write “reading that post was like eating garbage out of the trash can of a fly.”
 I almost wrote “gag a maggot” but that’s an old phrase that someone else came up with; what I wrote first was original (it had better be).